 3. ALL expenses incurred by the Council under the last preceding clause or arising therefrom shall constitute a debt due to the Council by the Owner and may be recovered by the Council from the Owner,

-4 WHERE the cost of any work done by the Council under the last preceding clause exceeds the amount recovered by the Council, the amount of the excess shall constitute a debt due to the Council by the Owner and shall be a charge on the land.
+4 WHERE the cost of any work done by the Council under the last preceding clause exceeds the bonded amount of $2,000,000 the amount of the excess cost above $2,000,000 shall constitute a debt due to the Council by the Owner and shall be a charge on the land.

 5. THIS bond may be varied or cancelled or renewed at any time by agreement between the Owner and the Council.